cancamilo/sound-classifier/README.md

 In order to run the notebooks and scripts provied in this repositoy, you should download [this kaggle dataset](https://www.kaggle.com/datasets/mmoreaux/environmental-sound-classification-50) and save it to the folder **data** in the root of this repository.

 For managing the python dependencies and virtual environments I chose conda.
 The provided [project-dependencies.yml file](project-dependencies.yml) contains the neccesary dependencies to run the notebooks.
 However note that currently this setting was tried only on Macbook Pro with an M2 chip.
 If you want to run this in a different system, the tensorflow dependencies have to be changed.
 As for the rest of the dependencies they can stay the same.
-The environment can be created as:
+With the correct tensorflow dependencies,  the environment can be created as:

 ```console
 conda env create -f project-dependencies.yml